Natural Sciences BSc, MNatSc

 Where an A-Level Science subject is taken, we require a pass in the practical science element, alongside the achievement of the A-Level at the stated grade.

-GCSE: GCSE: English Language grade C (4) and Mathematics grade B (6) or above, or an appropriate English language and Mathematics qualification.
-We will accept Level 2 Functional Skills English in lieu of GCSE English.
+GCSE: English Language grade 4 (C) and Mathematics grade 6 (B) or higher, or an equivalent English language and Mathematics qualification.
+We will accept Level 2 Functional Skills English instead of GCSE English.

 Access to HE Diploma